anush443/ineuron_hackathon_5.0/README.md

 Smart contract are wriiten in solidity.
 Donations are of minimum 0.01 eth.
 Also shows how much eth is donated to a content creator.

+Built a react app to interact with the smart contract